hucker/ten8t/docs/README.md

 - **Scope**: Offers comprehensive linting and testing capabilities for any task or system focused on granular pass fail tests.
 - **Complexity**: Lightweight and straightforward, designed for end users needing detailed testing results and scoring.
-- **Audience**: Consumed by end users across various domains, facilitating rule-based testing with clear insights into testing results.
-A typical go/no-go test has 100's of tests that are run almost exclusively as pass/fail
+- **Audience**: Consumed by end users across various domains, but created by coders.It facilitates code based testing with clear insights into testing results.
 - **Visibility**: Concise list of passing and failing rules with extensive detail and filtering capabilities for infrastructure, data integrity, project management and general system status.
+The output is JSON which may be consumed by other tools like FastAPI, streamlit, rich for display.

 ## Getting Started with Ten8t